Huegoxaga/notes/embedded/raspberry-pi.md

 - [Clich here](https://www.raspberrypi.org/downloads/raspberry-pi-os/) to download the OS that will be flashed to the SD card.
 - Install etcher and download the OS image in a `zip` file then use the Ethcher software to flash the OS onto the SD card.
 - Plug in the SD card, connect Raspberry Pi to a screen and input devices, then boot up the device.
+- Backup
+  - For Window machine, use the [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/) and read from the SD card to an image file.
+  - For Mac, use Disk Utility, and the Image option in the menu bar.

 ## Raspberry Pi OS